DIY transgender hormone therapy: Prevalence

 Estimates of the prevalence of DIY hormone therapy in the trans community vary significantly.
 One survey in Ontario found that 25% currently or formerly obtained DIY hormones, whereas for trans people of color living in San Francisco a different survey found that 63% had relied on DIY.

 According to a 2022 review, at the low end, 11% of Ontarian transgender people report having used DIY HRT; at the other extreme, 79% of trans women from Rio de Janeiro have done the same.
 In between lie London at 31% of transgender people, and 49% of trans women in San Francisco.

 The use of DIY increased during the COVID-19 pandemic although it had been common before.

 The prevalence of DIY hormone usage has been estimated to be higher among trans women than trans men.
 A possible explanation is that testosterone is a controlled substance in many places, and is therefore harder to obtain and use without a prescription, legally.

+In December 2022, China banned the online sale of estradiol and cyproterone acetate, key components of feminizing hormone therapy.

 Effectiveness

 A 2022 review identified no peer-reviewed studies on the effectiveness of self-administered gender-affirming hormones.
+However, individual users frequently report satisfaction with the results of their self-administered hormones.

+Risks

+DIY hormone replacement therapy carries increased risks due to the uncertainties of grey market medication sourcing and the lack of medical oversight.
+As grey market medications are unregulated, they carry a risk of being counterfeit, contaminated, or mislabeled.
+Additionally, as androgens such as testosterone are considered controlled substances in many jurisdictions, those who possess or distribute them may be subjected to legal risks including criminal prosecution.

+Society and culture

+In China

+Research among Chinese transfeminine communities shows that DIY hormone therapy complicates commonly held ideas about risks and side effects in biomedicine.
+Hormone medication is colloquially referred to as "candy" (糖) within the community, and trans women often refer to themselves as "[little] medicine girls" ([小]药娘, xiǎo yào niáng, xyn).
+DIY use also sometimes favors "feminine explosion" (雌爆), high levels of estrogen achieved via injection, such as Progynon, which has not been determined by research to be more advantageous.

+It has developed both as an anti-censorship strategy as well as a way to show the euphoric yet ordinary nature of taking hormones.
+This novel way of looking at hormonal sex development is sometimes called "exo-crinology".

+The pink spiral product logo, used by estrogen manufacturer Bayer, and by extension the similar logo of the Debian operating system, has become widely associated with the transgender community, used in everyday items like badges, pins, plush keychains, hair clips, and mouse pads.